 Sjogren’s can take a significant toll on your physical and emotional wellbeing.

-Patient Support Groups are a great way to find other Sjogren’s patients with whom to share ideas, information, products that work, and resources for supporting yourself.
+Patient support groups are a great way to find other Sjogren’s patients with whom to share ideas, information, products that work, and resources for supporting yourself.

-Caution: Some clinicians and some clinics that claim to specialize in Sjogren's do not provide up to date care.
+Caution: Some clinicians and clinics that claim to specialize in Sjogren's do not provide up to date care.

-Laboratory Tests lists websites and articles that address the tests and methods used to diagnose and assess Sjogren’s.
+Lists websites and articles that address the tests and methods used to diagnose and assess Sjogren’s.

 Find links to reliable sources of information about diet, stress reduction, exercise and other ways that you can support your health.

 If you’re tired of reading, learn about Sjogren’s and Sjogren’s care, dry eye disease, small fiber neuropathy, dysautonomia, and cardiovascular dysautonomias via video.